discourse/discourse-developer-docs/docs/03-code-internals/19-service-objects.md

 This step declares the use of a contract to validate input parameters.
 Parameters provided to the service will be passed to the contract if their name matches the attributes defined in the contract.

 Under the hood, a class for the contract will be automatically created, allowing easy testing.
-The default contract will result in `Contract`, otherwise it will prepend the name used for the contract (for `contract(:user_avatar)`, this will give `UserAvatarContract`).
+The default contract will result in `Contract`, otherwise it will prepend the name used for the contract (for `params(:user_avatar)`, this will give `UserAvatarContract`).

 If the contract is invalid, it will stop the execution of the service.
 Its result object can be inspected by accessing the `result.contract.<name>` key of the main result object.
 The contract result object exposes two keys:
 - *errors*: the errors returned by the contract.